The South African dealer register

 Natural Diamond Price Ranges in South Africa (2026)

 The following table shows approximate price ranges for round brilliant natural diamonds with GIA certification.
 Prices vary significantly based on exact specifications and dealer.
-These ranges represent typical South African retail pricing — ProDiam's direct-sourcing model can deliver prices substantially below these ranges.
+These ranges represent typical South African retail pricing; as a master cutting house, Prodiamsells cutter-direct, so you pay the maker's price for the diamond and the craftsmanship rather than the retail showroom's markup built into these ranges.

 Carat WeightGood Quality (H-I, SI1-SI2)Very Good (G-H, VS1-VS2)Excellent (D-F, VVS1-VVS2)

-Prices are indicative ranges for GIA-certified round brilliant diamonds as of April 2026.
+Prices are indicative ranges for GIA-certified round brilliant diamonds as of June 2026.
 Fancy shapes may be 10-30% less.
 Always verify current pricing directly with dealers.
-ProDiam typically prices below these ranges due to direct mine sourcing.
+As a cutter-direct master cutting house, Prodiam sells at the maker's price for the stone and the craftsmanship rather than a retail showroom's markup.

 Lab-Grown Diamond Prices in South Africa (2026)